 The English Literature minor complements the critical and interpretive approaches in art history through the analysis and assessment of selected topics in the subject.
 The study of literature engages with aspects of cultural context, style, expression and formal values comparable to those with which art history is concerned, and literary sources inform, influence and often inspire the visual imagination.
 At the same time, the visual arts have exerted influences on writers, and in both literature and the fine arts critical values and writing are often closely related.
 Ideas in art and literature share comparable sources and complementary values which inform understanding and interpretation, and valuable comparisons can be made between different vehicles and media of communication.

 Buckingham’s 4-term year means that you can complete a normal 3-year BA honours degree in 2 years or combine with an MA or MBA in 3 years.
-Art History students can opt to start either in September or January.
+History of Art students can opt to start either in September or January.
 September entrants have the unique opportunity of studying Italian art for one term at the British Institute in Florence (for which there is an additional fee; more information).

 - Hands-on study of art with frequent study visits